cnrancher/docs-rancher2/docs/installation/other-installation-methods/air-gap/populate-private-registry/_index.md

 C. Prepare the Docker daemon <br />
 D. Populate the private registry

-{{% accordion label="Collecting and Populating Windows Images into the Private Registry"%}}
+ accordion label="Collecting and Populating Windows Images into the Private Registry"

 #### Prerequisites